-Direct Mail Vs. Email Comparison And ROI (Return On Investment)
+Direct Mail Vs. Email Marketing Comparison and ROI (Return On Investment)

 Here are some interesting statistics from the US, UK, and Canada that likely have implications for American consumer and business response behavior and decision-making patterns: